The famous veuve Clicquot in Boursault castle

-On the façade, we read a motto… do you see it?
-It says Natis mater, ″a mother for her children″… echoing the fact that the castle was raised by the widow in order to gather all her family!
+On the façade, we read a motto… It says Natis mater, ″a mother for her children″… echoing the fact the castle was raised by famous Veuve Clicquot, in order to gather all her family!

-Yes, for the wedding of her grand-daughter in 1848, architect Arveuf (who already worked on the building work of the cathedral of Reims) completely re-raised the current neo-renaissance castle, between 1843 and 1848, for the widow.
+For the widow's grand-daughter wedding in 1848, architect Arveuf completely re-raised the current neo-renaissance castle, between 1843 and 1848.

 What about the inner decoration?
 We read this in Le roman des châteaux de France, (part 1) by Juliette Benzoni:

 ″Everything was as cold as in Versailles apartments.
 We were like lost: in the huge dining-room, the chimney was a pedestal for a life-size statue of Diana.″

 Upper crust with champagne

 The widow made sumptuous parties, here, hosted her daughter with her husband, count de Chevigné.

 Besides, her daughter and grand-daughter's wedding attracted all the period upper crust!

 ″By a conceivable despotism, madame Clicquot only admitted champagnes on her table.
 I am the State! said Louis XIV.
 Madame Clicquot said: I am the wine!″ (Charles Monselet in the book Mes souvenirs littéraires)